Parish Ministry

 To learn more about Parish Missions please visit https://vpmc.org or https://parishmissions.org

-ST. VINCENT DEPAUL SOCIETY
+ST. VINCENT DE PAUL SOCIETY

 Blessed Frederic Ozanam began the Society in France for men pledging themselves to personal works of charity.
 The first American Society was formed in 1845 in St. Louis.
 Today, active lay participation in parishes reaches millions of people each year with the basic necessities of life, food, clothing and shelter.